adamwwilkinson/Obsidian-Vault/Indonesian/Me- Kan.md

 # Me- kan
 - always transitive
+- can be used with an adjective to *cause* the adjective
 - emphasise relationship between verb and object
 	- usually causative
 - if me- verb was previously intransitive, the addition of kan makes it transitive